 Overcenter Bucket Trucks

-Compared to non-overcenter buckets trucks, overcenter bucket trucks provide greater flexibility and add several more feet of side reach, which increases worker safety and ensures a more efficient movement.
-This type of bucket truck allows the operator to extend the lower and upper boom out vertically, which makes the truck perfect for applications where the operator needs additional maneuverability and added side reach, plus ground access in both the overcenter and non-overcenter position.
+Compared to non-overcenter buckets trucks, overcenter bucket trucks provide greater flexibility.
+They add several more feet of side reach, which increases worker safety and ensures a more efficient movement.
+This type of bucket truck allows the operator to extend the lower and upper boom out vertically.
+This makes the truck perfect for applications where the operator needs additional maneuverability and added side reach, plus ground access in both the overcenter and non-overcenter position.

-Overcenter bucket trucks work well in open or unrestricted construction and industrial settings as the boom can be moved to several different working positions before the trucks needs to relocate.
+Overcenter bucket trucks work well in open or unrestricted construction and industrial settings.
+This is because the boom can move to several different working positions before the trucks needs to relocate.

 Non-Overcenter Bucket Trucks

 These trucks are largely suited for easily accessed locations that do not require jockeying or repositioning during service.
 Non-overcenter bucket trucks will articulate and extend to 180 degrees, making them a great truck for electrical work.
-However, you can reach to the side only as far as the length of the upper boom allows, which is one of the biggest limitations of non-overcenter bucket trucks.
+However, you can reach to the side only as far as the length of the upper boom allows.
+This is one of the biggest limitations of non-overcenter bucket trucks.